Water Chemistry Water Chemistry — Can You Add Pool Stabilizer During the Day? Best Timing Tips

 1. Test current CYA levels using a reliable test kit like Taylor K-2006C or LaMotte ColorQ Pro

-3. Turn on your circulation system and ensure it runs continuously for 24-48 hours
+3. Turn on your circulation system and ensure it runs continuously for at least a day or two (full dissolution can take up to a week)

 What Happens If You Add It During the Day